Tax and Distribution Strategy

 Unlike market returns, they are structural.

-Retirement often shifts households from earning income to managing income flows.
+Retirement shifts households from earning income to managing income flows, which makes retirement planning concepts more consequential than account balances alone.
 During this phase, once taxes are triggered, they cannot be recovered.
-This perspective shifts planning from minimizing taxes this year to managing tax exposure across a lifetime.
+This is why the right metric is not this year's tax bill.
+It is lifetime tax burden.

 Concepts that help address